privacy-tech-lab/gpc-privacy-choice/README.md

   - `src/firebase/firestore.rules`: This file contains the rules for reading and writing to the Firestore database.
 - `src/img`: Contains all image resources.
 - `src/json`:
-  - `src/json/headers.json`: Contains the JSON configuration files for the extensions Do Not Sell and Do Not Track headers.
+  - `src/json/headers.json`: Contains the JSON configuration files for the extension's Do Not Sell and Do Not Track headers.
   - `src/json/services.json`: Contains the third party services and their categories used in some of the schemes.
 - `src/libs-css`: Contains all CSS libraries used in the browser extension.
 - `src/libs-js`: Contains all JS libraries used in the browser extension.